The Mt. Ebal Curse Tablet

 Do you agree?

-If you do, this has major consequences–ones to which even Haughwout, the sceptic, agrees.
-It is this: mirror bulges on the bottom reflect something actually existing on the inner surface of the tablet.
-The object does not result from a photographic lighting or shading issue.
-It also nullifies the object resulting from a computer glitch.
+If you do, this has consequences–ones to which even Haughwout, the sceptic, agrees.
+It is this: the bottom bulge indicates an incision or mark on the inner surface.
+It rules out a photographic lighting issue or a computer glitch.

-That finishes my review of the two words which Stripling declares compel his conclusions–“ARWR” and “YHW.”
+That concludes my review of the two words that compel Stripling’s conclusions.
+That is “ARWR” and “YHW.”

 What did I tell you?
 That was not hard.

-However, again, read these sections a couple of times.
-Let the photos really sink in.
+However, read these sections a couple of times.
+Let the photos sink in.

 With the following post, I complete an initial dive into the tablet’s photos.
 There, I look at a word and two other letters relevant to Haughwout’s arguments.

 Later, however, I delve deeper into the words and symbols mentioned above.
-This I do as I evaluate a scholarly skeptic’s views.
+This I do as I test a skeptic’s views.

 Thank you for engaging this topic with me thus far!